Singularity formation for Burgers equation with transverse viscosity: Analysis of the vertical axis

 which yields \fref{bd:pabFrho} for $j=0$.
 For $|Y|\geq 1$ one therefore estimates:

 which proves \fref{bd:pabF2} for $j=0$.
 Again, we claim that the other bounds concerning $\pa_a F[a]$ can be proved along the same lines since \fref{bd:pointwisepabF} naturally extends to derivatives.
-We now compute since $h_{2k}(Y)$ is orthogonal to any polynomial of degree less or equal than $2k-1$ and $Z=e^{-(k-1)s/(2k)}$:
+We now use the second identity \fref{id:apaF2} and compute since $h_{2k}(Y)$ is orthogonal to any polynomial of degree less or equal than $2k-1$ and $Z=e^{-(k-1)s/(2k)}Y$:

 We then get the desired nondegeneracy \fref{id:pabFprojection} since

 \end{proof}